-A recent change in the laws governing VA health care provides VA additional funding to allow expanded enrollment opportunity for certain Priority 8 Veterans who may have been previously denied enrollment in VA’s health care system because their income exceeded VA’s national and geographically-adjusted means test thresholds.
+Public Law 110-329 provides VA additional funding to allow expanded enrollment opportunity for certain Priority 8 Veterans who may have been previously denied enrollment in VA’s health care system because their income exceeded VA’s National and Geographic PG 8 Relaxation Income Thresholds.

 The new regulations took effect on June 15, 2009 and enable the Department of Veterans Affairs (VA) to relax income restrictions on enrollment for health benefits.
 While this new provision does not remove consideration of income, it does increase income thresholds.
-You may be eligible for enrollment under this new provision, even if you have been denied coverage in the past.
+You may be eligible for enrollment under this new provision.

-A Veteran applying for enrollment on or after June 15, 2009, who does not qualify for a higher priority group and whose income exceeds VA’s national and geographically-adjusted means test threshold by 10% of less will be placed in Priority Group 8b (if the Veteran is non-compensable 0% service-connected) or 8d (if the Veteran is nonservice-connected) and enrolled in the VA health care system.
-This new financial threshold is referred to as the "Enrollment threshold."
+A Veteran applying for enrollment on or after June 15, 2009, who does not qualify for a higher priority group and whose income exceeds VA’s National and Geographic Income Thresholds by 10% or less will be placed in Priority Group 8b (if the Veteran is noncompensable 0% service-connected) or 8d (if the Veteran is nonservice-connected) and enrolled in the VA health care system.